SKSEI12Jeddah/W07D02-OOJS/README.md

   - Use the `new` keyword to create objects with shared properties
   - Explain the `this` keyword and its scope.

-## Preparation

-1. Fork and clone
-2. Create a new branch, `training`, for your work and change into it.
-3. Create a new `code` directory and `cd` into it.

 ## Opening

 We've already gotten exposure to JavaScript objects using object literal notation (i.e., the curly brackets).
 You might have created a Person object like this: